 – After watching a video on YouTube, my eldest then decided what facts she wanted to write on the flames.
 She did have a practice first and wrote using a black pen.

 – We finished the other flames on the top of the house and my eldest chose what lettering she was going to use for the title of her scrapbook page.

 – Finally we put a little glue above the flames and sprinkled glitter above them for effect!

 It was exactly what I had in my head when I suggested it to her and I think it has turned out really well.
 It was lovely to sit down with her and have some quality time, as been ages.
 Hubby took care of the others.

-If you are after some easy Great Fire of London crafts, this scrapbook page maybe a good one to try.
+If you are after some easy Great Fire of London for kids crafts, this scrapbook page maybe a good one to try.
 You don’t need that many materials and it is quite straight forward!